RfidResearchGroup/ChameleonUltra/docs/protocol.md

 ### Guideline: Structs
 - Define C `struct` for cmd/resp data greater than a single byte, use and abuse of `struct.pack`/`struct.unpack` in Python.
 So one can understand the payload format at a simple glimpse.
 Exceptions to `C` struct are when the formats are of variable length (but Python `struct` is still flexible enough to cope with such formats!)
 - Avoid hardcoding offsets, use `sizeof()`, `offsetof(struct, field)` in C and `struct.calcsize()` in Python
+- For complex bitfield structs, exceptionally you can use ctypes in Python.
+Beware ctypes.BigEndianStructure bitfield will be parsed in the firmware in the reverse order, from LSB to MSB.
 ### Guideline: Status
 If single byte of data to return, still use a 1-byte `data`, not `status`.
 Standard response status is `STATUS_DEVICE_SUCCESS` for general commands, `HF_TAG_OK` for HF commands and `LF_TAG_OK` for LF commands.
 If the response status is different than those, the response data is empty.
 Response status are generic and cover things like tag disappearance or tag non-conformities with the ISO standard.
 If a command needs more specific response status, it is added in the first byte of the data, to avoid cluttering the 1-byte general status enum with command-specific statuses.
 See e.g. [MF1_DARKSIDE_ACQUIRE](#2004-mf1_darkside_acquire).
 ### Guideline: unambiguous types